mandalsayantan/mandalsayantan.github.io/_pages/conferences.md

 **Mandal, S. (2013).** Rhythmic variation in Urama, Australasian Language Technology Association, Workshop-2013.
 Queensland University of Technology in Brisbane, Queensland, Australia.

-**Mandal, S., Brown, J., Lippsett, Z. (2012).** Syllable structure and rhythm in Urama, ASSTA Workshop on the Phonetic Analysis of Rhythm in Indigenous Languages, Australasian Speech-Science and TechnologyAssociation.
+**Mandal, S., Brown, J., Lippsett, Z. (2012).** Syllable structure and rhythm in Urama, ASSTA Workshop on the Phonetic Analysis of Rhythm in Indigenous Languages, Australasian Speech-Science and Technology Association.
 University of Auckland, Auckland, NZ.